PGO

 - Power off and disconnect the EuroRack enclosure's power supply and any attached DC adapters.

-- Connect only one of, the EuroRack Power Cable or the DC Barrel Power Cable to the module.
+- Connect either the EuroRack Power Cable or the DC Barrel Power Cable to the module.
+Do not connect both Eurorack and DC Barrel power.

 - Carefully test fit the module with its attached power cable in the open space in the EuroRack enclosure.
 If it is obstructed by the enclosure or any internal assemblies, abort this procedure.